derekchen14/handling-ambiguity/datasets/data_aug_pranav/AUTORESEARCH.md

 ---

-## 6. Advanced Optimization Ideas
+## 6. Required Optimization Techniques

-Incorporate these into the process as soon as they're useful — don't wait for prompt tuning to plateau.
-These are expected tools in your toolkit, not last resorts:
+These are core techniques you MUST use in the optimization loop, not optional ideas.
+Apply them every iteration:

 - **Embedding diversity filtering**: After Step 4, compute pairwise cosine similarities of generated utterances.
 Reject conversations whose utterances are all within a tight cluster (e.g., mean pairwise similarity > 0.85).
 This directly boosts `flow_entropy_ratio` and `tool_entropy_ratio`.